 Our students receive an education that’s not only purposeful, but also practical.
 The U.S. Bureau of Labor Statistics (Occupational Outlook Handbook 2008) lists counseling and special education as professions for which demand is growing faster than average – a trend that’s predicted to continue through 2016.

-In the Counseling Program, all students take a common core of courses before choosing a specialty among three concentrations: Community Counseling, College Student Development or School Counseling.
+In the Counseling Program, all students take a common core of courses before choosing a specialty among three concentrations: Clinical Mental Health Counseling, College Student Development or School Counseling.
 Counseling students are prepared for both state licensure (depending on their concentration) and an MA or MEd degree.

 In Special Education, we offer three separate programs: Reading Specialist (endorsement and master's degree), Dual Licensure in Special and Elementary Education (teaching licensure and master's degree), and Special Education for Teachers (an endorsement or license and master's degree).